Hyderabad metro to allow women to carry pepper spray for self-defence post vet's rape, murder

 Hyderabad gang rape and murder case: Fast-track court to be set up in Mahabubnagar

-In a latest development, a fast-track court was set up in the Telangana capital's Mahabubnagar district to ensure speedy trial in the case.
+In the latest development, a fast-track court was set up in the Telangana capital's Mahabubnagar district to ensure speedy trial in the case.
 Chief Minister K Chandrashekar Rao had on Sunday given orders to set up a fast-track court.

 On November 27, a 26-year-old doctor was sexually assaulted and murdered by four men after her scooter broke down in Shamshabad, on the outskirts of the city, triggering nationwide outrage.